juanis2112/Spyder-Workshop/README.md

 31. Using the coefficients found in our model, predict the temperature for a given level of humidity using the `predicted_temperature` function available in 'utils'.

+Finally, we can numerically evaluate how good was our model predicted.
+For this we will use the `explained_variance_score`metric available in sklearn.metrics.
+This metric is calculated as 1-(Var(Y_real-Y_model)/Var(Y_real)) which means that the closer the value is to 1, the better our model.

+32. Use the following command `from sklearn.metrics import explained_variance_score`to import the function that evaluates how good is our model.

+33. Calculate the explained variance score and print it using the following `ev = explained_variance_score(Y_test, Y_predict)`
+`print(ev)`.